 The Gavia has an ergonomically placed focus wheel that is located where your hand naturally wants to rest while spotting.
 Another notable feature on the focus is how fast it is, and from what I understand this intentional.
 The reason being that these scopes are made with birdwatching in mind, where the target is often moving and changing distances rapidly.
 As for hunting, I like the fast focus on this setup.
 When I spot an animal, I can quickly get on them and have them in focus.
 This is helpful when animals are moving and you want to get a look at what they are before they get out of your sight.

-Unlike the straightforward approach of the Gavia, the Harpia is a more unique in how it focuses.
+Unlike the straightforward approach of the Gavia, the Harpia is more unique in how it focuses.
 The Harpia scopes have what they call a “DualSpeed focus”.
-This means that when you spin the wheel fast, the scope rapidly adjust the focus.
+This means that when you spin the wheel fast, the scope rapidly adjusts the focus.
 Once you slow down, the scope automatically switches to a more fine focus.
 For me, this took a little getting used to.
 I found that I struggled at first to get this scope fine focused, but once I figured it out, I reached a level of focus that I am not sure I have ever experienced.

 I found both scopes to be very clear and actually quite similar in the middle of the scope during daylight hours with good light.
 Edge-to-edge clarity is definitely better on the Harpia.
 The Gavia had a little more blurring on the edges, but it is minimal.
-Another notable point is that the Harpia seemed to handle heat waves better than many scopes I have used.
+Another notable point is that the Harpia seemed to handle heatwaves better than many scopes I have used.

 |Zeiss Conquest Gavia 85||Zeiss Victory Harpia 85|